opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/dev-guide.md

 This guide is meant to help you setup a development environment so that you can extend OpenSensorHub (OSH for short) with your own datasources, views or modules.

-Don't forget to send us a Pull Request if you want to contribute your work back to this project.
-Other users may be interested by your modules and bug fixes!
+Don't forget to send us a Pull Request if you want to contribute to this project with your work.
+Other users may be interested in your modules and bug fixes!

 Of course, contributing new modules to the community is optional as our license does not prevent proprietary and commercial derived work.
 However, keep in mind that **if you modify the source files we provide, you must make it available publicly in source form**.